BrailleRAP building manual

 Note

-Pay attention to the orientation of the motor connector!
+Carefully note the position of the motor connector!

 Equipment: